 Tips for IDing February bees:

 Solitary bees nest alone, not in large colonies with a queen, workers and drones like bumblebees and honeybees.
-Despite their solitary solitary bees often live next door to each other in large aggregations and hang out in big groups looking as if they are playing with their mates.
-This is especially the case for male hairy-footed flower bees.
-Their distinctive hovering and darting flight and loud buzz loud makes them easy to spot.
+Despite their solitary nature, solitary bees often live next door to each other in large aggregations and hang out in big groups looking as if they are playing with their mates.
+This is especially the case for Male hairy-footed flower bees.
+Their distinctive hovering and darting flight and loud buzz makes them easy to spot.
 You will often see a few of them chasing each other in a patch of flowers from late February to April.
-But far from being friends, they are arch rivals patrolling a patch of flowers they want all to themselves where they can woo the females and mate.
+But far from being friends, they are arch rivals patrolling a patch of flowers they want all to themselves to woo and mate with the females.

 The 14mm brown-coloured males come out a few weeks ahead of the slightly bigger velvety-black females.
 Their thick coats enable them to withstand the cold, but the males need to build up their energy by drinking lots of nectar from early-flowering tubular-shaped flowers.
-So the another way to spot them, is to observe them feeding on their favourite lungwort, dead-nettles and early flowering comfrey flowers with their long tongues outstretched ready to reach deep into the base of each flower for a nectar hit.
+Their favourites are lungwort (Pulmonaria) , dead-nettles (Lamium album) and early flowering comfrey (Symphytum iberian).
+So plant these, or find a patch, and you will see the male Hairy-footed flower bees with their long tongues outstretched ready to reach deep into the base of each flower for a nectar hit.

 If you can find their nesting site, which are often in the mortar in between bricks in old walls that need repointing, or old cob walls, or even in crumbling fireplace walls, then you will see and hear the males darting noisily around, and in and out the holes hoping for a female to emerge.
 As old walls get repointed, or replaced by newer buildings, hairy-footed flower bees lose their nest sites.
 You could try to make cob bricks where they may nest instead (see below).

-As for their delightful name, hairy-footed flower bees do indeed have hind legs that are covered with feathery hairs right down to their tiny feet.
+What’s in a name?
+As for their delightful name, Hairy-footed flower bees do indeed have hind legs that are covered with feathery hairs right down to their tiny feet.

 How to help bees in February: